leocornus/leocornus.buildout.cfgrepo/sample/sysadmin/script-story.rst

 `Sysadmin Samples <../README.rst>`_

-Script to capture terminal session.
+Script to capture terminal session

 It is very easy to capture a terminal session by using script_.
 Here is example::